liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 This document defines a "Signed MOAS Group", a Cryptographic Message Syntax (CMS) {{RFC5652}} {{RFC626}} protected content type to carry an IP prefix and a list of Autonomous Systems (ASes) authorized to announce this prefix.
 The Signed MOAS Group allows multiple ASes to collaboratively and securely announce an IP prefix, supporting scenarios such as business partnerships, IP address transfers, and DDoS protection services.

-The Signed MOAS Group includes two parts: an IP prefix and a list of Autonomous Systems (ASes) authorized to announce the prefix.
-At least one ASes in the AS list SHOULD be authorized to announce the prefix by the prefix owner through an ROA.
-The IP prefix in the ROA must match the IP prefix in the Signed MOAS Group, and the ASN in the ROA must appear in the AS list.
-The content is collectively signed by the authorized ASes using a multi-signature technique, and the aggregated global signature is attached to the Signed MOAS Group object.
-This ensures that the announcement is endorsed by all participating ASes and is verifiable by any RPKI-validating remote routing entities.
+The Signed MOAS Group consists of two components: an IP prefix and a list of Autonomous Systems (ASes) authorized to announce the prefix, which allows other RPKI-validating routing entities to audit the collection of announcements from multiple originating AS.
+At least one ASes in the AS list SHOULD be authorized to announce the prefix by the prefix owner through a corresponding ROA, which means the IP prefix in the ROA MUST match the IP prefix in the Signed MOAS Group and the ASN in the ROA MUST appear in the AS list.
+The content is collectively signed by the listed ASes using a multi-signature technique, and the aggregated global signature is attached to the Signed MOAS Group object, ensuring that the announcement could be legitimately proposed by all participating ASes and is verifiable by any RPKI-validating remote routing entities.

 To validate a MoasGroup object, a relying party (RP) aggregates the public keys of all ASes in the AS list into a global public key, which is subsequently used to verify the multi-signature of the Signed MOAS Group object.
 There are three possible validation outcomes.
 First, if the Signed MOAS Group is verified and at least one corresponding ROA is found, the MOAS Group is considered valid.
 Second, if the Signed MOAS Group is verified but no corresponding ROA is found, it is deemed suspicious.
 Lastly, if the Signed MOAS Group cannot be verified, it is considered invalid.

 The Signed MOAS Group provides a mechanism for securely managing multi-origin AS announcements, offering a robust and flexible solution to handle modern routing requirements.
-Any prefixes announced by ASes that are not included in a ROA or a validated Signed MOAS Group SHOULD be regarded as suspicious, though their handling is subject to local routing policies.
+Any prefixes announced by ASes that are not included in an ROA or a validated Signed MOAS Group SHOULD be regarded as suspicious, though their handling is subject to local routing policies.
 The intent is to offer a secure and authenticated method for managing MOAS scenarios, enhancing the overall security and integrity of the routing system.

+Signed MOAS Group objects follow the Signed Object Template for the RPKI {{RFC6488}}.

 # Requirements Language